legendy4141/LanceDB/docs/src/guides/tuning_retrievers/2_reranking.md

 ## Choosing a Reranker
 There are many rerankers available in LanceDB like `CrossEncoderReranker`, `CohereReranker`, and `ColBERT`.
 The choice of reranker depends on the dataset and the application.
 You can even implement you own custom reranker by extending the `Reranker` class.
 For more details about each available reranker and performance comparison, refer to the [rerankers](https://lancedb.github.io/lancedb/reranking/) documentation.

 In this example, we'll use the `CohereReranker` to rerank the search results.
-It requires  `cohere` to be installed and `COHERE_API_KEY` to be set in the environment.
-To get your API key, sign up on [Cohere](https://cohere.ai/).
+It requires  `cohere` to be installed and `COHERE_API_` to be set in the environment.
+To get your API , sign up on [Cohere](https://cohere.ai/).

 ```python
 from lancedb.rerankers import CohereReranker